mskcc/mimsi/README.md

 Running a batch of samples is extremely similar, just provide a case list file rather than an individual tumor/normal pair,

 ```
-analyze --case-list /path/to/case_list.txt --microsatellites-list ./test/microsatellites_impact_only.list  --save-location /path/to/save/ --model ./model/mi_msi_v0_4_0_200x.model  --save
+analyze --case-list /path/to/case_list.txt --microsatellites-list ./test/microsatellites_impact_only.list  --save-location /path/to/save/ --model ./model/mi_msi_v0_4_0_200x_attn.model  --use-attention --save
 ```

 The NGS vectors will be saved in ```save-location``` just as in the single case example.
 Again, as in the single case example all results are printed to standard out and can be saved to disk by setting the optional ```--save``` flag.
 Using the```--save-format``` you can choose to save the final results as a numpy array or a .txt file (including summary statistics) or both.
 The default mode is to save as a .txt file.

+### Running With Different Models
+MiMSI was developed and tested with varying coverage levels and different pooling mechanisms.
+We have provided four fully-trained models in the models directory - two different coverage levels (100x and 200x combined tumor & normal) with two different pooling mechanisms (average and attention).
+If you would like to use the attention models (indicated with an "_attn" suffix) include the ```--use-attention``` flag when calling analyze or evaluate_sample.
+The coverage levels can be set via the ```--coverage``` cli arg.
+The 200x model is the default, and for running the 100x models use ```--coverage 50```.

 ## Running Analysis Components Separately

 The analysis pipeline automates these two steps, but if you'd like to run them individually here's how.

 ### Vector Creation
 In order to utilize our NGS alignments as inputs to a deep model they need to be converted into a vector.
-The full process will be outlined in our paper if you'd like to dive into the details, but for folks that are just interested in creating the data this step can be run individually via the ```data/generate_vectors/create_data.py``` script.
+The full process is outlined in the manuscript linked above, but for folks that are just interested in creating the data this step can be run individually via the ```data/generate_vectors/create_data.py``` script.

 ```